Content metrics for content marketing and journalism

 Content consumption to free subscription or free trial %

-This content metric answers the question: How much content does a typical content consumer engage with on my site before signing up for a free subscription/newsletter?
+This metric answers: how much content does a typical reader engage with before signing up for a free subscription or trial?

 Content downloads (gated or not)